askpng/pbuild/README.md

 - `fastfetch` because I like having it on my host system
 - `fish` as it's what I prefer
 - `firewall-config` for point-and-click firewall management
+- `ibus-mozc` for testing purposes - I normally use `ibus-anthy` for its convenient IME & kana toggle
 - `igt-gpu-tools` to monitor GPU use
 - `pulseaudio-utils`
 - `rsms-inter-fonts` because it's lovely